 This helps you get better, but it takes a lot of work to make it happen.
 To make the most of rehab:

 Talk with your team.
 Tell them:

 - What's most important to you.

 - What's working well for you.

 - What's worrying you.

 Get visitors involved.
-Spend some time catching up, then exercises.
+Spend some time catching up, then ask people to help you do your exercises.